Book an appointment using SetMore

 Texas Child Visitation Modification

 Spending time with your children is one of the most important things you can do every day.
 Children look forward to their visitation with their non-custodial parent, and parents rely on having that time with their children.
-Parents should be very thoughtful when seeking to modify a visitation arrangement, so as not to do more damage to the child involved.
-Parents should never seek to change a visitation schedule as a way to punish the other parent or the child.
+Parents should be very thoughtful when seeking visitation modification, so as not to do more damage to the child involved.
+More importantly, parents should not seek to change a visitation schedule to punish the other parent or the child.

-Sometimes modification is necessary, however, and in those cases, our Texas Family Lawyers are available to assist you in creating a visitation schedule that works best for your family.
+Sometimes modification is necessary, however.
+In those cases, our Texas family lawyers can help you create a visitation schedule that works best for your family.

 Houston Visitation Modification Attorneys

-Our Houston Family Law attorneys are dedicated to the resolution of your family's modification requests and other family law in the most congenial and positive way possible.
-If you're a resident of Houston or the surrounding area of Harris, Montgomery, Fort Bend, Waller, Washington, and Grimes counties and have questions concerning child visitation modification in Texas, contact one of our attorneys to set up a free consultation to discuss the details of your case.
+Our Houston Family Law attorneys are dedicated to resolving your family’s modification requests in the most congenial and positive way possible.
+If you’re a resident of Houston or the surrounding area of Harris, Montgomery, Fort Bend, Waller, Washington, and Grimes counties and have questions concerning child visitation modification in Texas, contact one of our attorneys to set up a free consultation to discuss the details of your case.

 Grounds for Modification